 Previous academic and industry experience - a brief overview

 Before joining Surrey, Mike was a Senior Lecturer in Events Management and formerly Programme Director of the MSc International Events Management and MSc Sport Management at Coventry Business School, Coventry University, UK.
+Before Coventry, Mike was a Senior Lecturer at Anglia Ruskin University in Cambridge, UK.
 He has held visiting positions at Pace University (New York, US), Berlin School of Economics and Law (Berlin, Germany), and Waseda University (Tokyo, Japan).
-Mike is a Senior Fellow of the Higher Education Academy with 12+ years teaching experience at bachelor, masters, MBA and doctoral level.
+Mike is a Senior Fellow of the Higher Education Academy with a 10+ years teaching experience at bachelor, masters, MBA and doctoral level.

 Before starting his PhD in 2012, Mike was a project manager at Research Councils UK Government funded organisation: ‘Vitae’ where he was responsible for managing the UK’s researcher development programme, including the ‘Researcher Development Framework’ and ‘GRADSchool’ events.
 Throughout this role and since, Mike has managed and/or supported the delivery of over 80 events, conferences, and festivals across education, sporting and cultural sectors, managing events in an eclectic range of contexts – from internationally renowned venues like the British Library, public squares and parks, to university institutions across the UK.